contiv/vpp/docs/dev-guide/POLICIES.md

-Main task of the Configurator is to translate ContivPolicy into semantically equivalent set of basic 6-tuple rules, split into ingress and egress side from the vswitch point of view.
+Main task of the Configurator is to translate ContivPolicy into semantically equivalent set of basic 6-tuple rules, split into ingress and egress side from the **vswitch point of view**.
 6-tuple is defined as type ContivRule in the [Renderer API][renderer-api].
 The rules are then installed by the layer below - Renderer(s).
 To support multiple underlying network stacks, the configurator allows to register multiple renderers,